 Where do e-cigarettes fit in?

 E-cigarettes are non-tobacco containing, non-combustible cigarettes which work by vaporising nicotine liquid (hence the verb ‘to vape’ or ‘vaping’) which first appeared in the US, currently the world’s largest market for e-cigarettes, accounting for around a quarter of value sales.
 As non-tobacco containing and non-combustible products, they are commonly referred to in the industry as cigarette alternatives, though claiming any reduced harm credentials is currently banned by the WHO.
+So what is it if it’s not a tobacco product?
+As nicotine delivery devices, e-cigarettes more closely resemble pharma NRT products such as inhalators, though e-cigarettes currently do not require a pharma licence and legal classification varies across the world – some countries such as Argentina, have banned them, whilst countries such as the US have classified them as tobacco products.
+Rumours abound that the EU is planning to ban any e-cigarettes that are not registered pharma products, though on an international level, the product remains largely unregulated.

 Who’s making them?